-Look for this QR code in research areas on these campuses:

-Downtown, Main Hospital, Clarkson and Charlotte
+Look for our QR code at multiple locations on these campuses: Downtown, Main Hospital, Clarkson and Charlotte

 Compassion Fatigue

 A state of physical, emotional, and psychological exhaustion that can occur when someone is repeatedly exposed to the pain or trauma of animals.
 It's also known as vicarious or secondary trauma.